JohnEstropia/CoreStore/README.md

 CoreStore was (and is) heavily shaped by real-world needs of developing data-dependent apps.
 It enforces safe and convenient Core Data usage while letting you take advantage of the industry's encouraged best practices.
 And with Core Data and Swift continuously being improved by Apple, CoreStore will just get better and better!

 ### Features

+- **Tight design around Swift’s code elegance and type safety.** CoreStore fully utilizes Swift's community-driven language features.
+- **Safer concurrency architecture.** CoreStore makes it hard to fall into common concurrency mistakes.
+The main `NSManagedObjectContext` is strictly read-only, while all updates are done through serial *transactions*. *(See [Saving and processing transactions](#saving-and-processing-transactions))*
+- **Clean fetching and querying API.** Fetching objects is easy, but querying for raw aggregates (min, max, etc.) and raw property values is now just as convenient. *(See [Fetching and querying](#fetching-and-querying))*
+- **Type-safe, easy to configure observers.** You don't have to deal with the burden of setting up `NSFetchedResultsController`s and KVO.
+As an added bonus, `ListMonitor`s and `ObjectMonitor`s can have multiple observers.
+This means you can have multiple view controllers efficiently share a single resource! *(See [Observing changes and notifications](#observing-changes-and-notifications))*
+- **Efficient importing utilities.** Map your entities once with their corresponding import source (JSON for example), and importing from *transactions* becomes elegant.
+Uniquing is also done with an efficient find-and-replace algorithm. *(See [Importing data](#importing-data))*
-- **New in 4.0: Say goodbye to xcmappingmodeld files!** The new `CoreStoreObject` is THE replacement to `NSManagedObject`. `CoreStoreObject` subclasses can declare type-safe properties all in Swift code, no need to maintain separate resource files for the models.
+- 🆕 **New in 4.0: Say goodbye to *.xcdatamodeld* files!** The new `CoreStoreObject` is *the* replacement to `NSManagedObject`. `CoreStoreObject` subclasses can declare type-safe properties all in Swift code, no need to maintain separate resource files for the models.
 As bonus, these special properties support custom types, and can be used to create type-safe keypaths and queries. *(See [Type-safe `CoreStoreObject`s](#type-safe-corestore-objects))*
-- **New in 4.0: Easier custom migrations.** Say goodbye to .xcmappingmodel files; CoreStore can now infer entity mappings when possible, while still allowing an easy way to write custom mappings. *(See [Migrations](#migrations))*
-- **Heavy support for multiple persistent stores per data stack.** CoreStore lets you manage separate stores in a single `DataStack`, just the way *.xcdatamodeld* configurations are designed to.
-CoreStore will also manage one stack by default, but you can create and manage as many as you need. *(See [Setting up](#setting-up))*
 - **Progressive migrations.** No need to think how to migrate from all previous model versions to your latest model.
 Just tell the `DataStack` the sequence of version strings (`MigrationChain`s) and CoreStore will automatically use progressive migrations when needed. *(See [Migrations](#migrations))*
+- 🆕 **New in 4.0: Easier custom migrations.** Say goodbye to .xcmappingmodel files; CoreStore can now infer entity mappings when possible, while still allowing an easy way to write custom mappings. *(See [Migrations](#migrations))*
 - **Plug-in your own logging framework.** Although a default logger is built-in, all logging, asserting, and error reporting can be funneled to `CoreStoreLogger` protocol implementations. *(See [Logging and error reporting](#logging-and-error-reporting))*
+- **Heavy support for multiple persistent stores per data stack.** CoreStore lets you manage separate stores in a single `DataStack`, just the way *.xcdatamodeld* configurations are designed to.
+CoreStore will also manage one stack by default, but you can create and manage as many as you need. *(See [Setting up](#setting-up))*
 - **Free to name entities and their class names independently.** CoreStore gets around a restriction with other Core Data wrappers where the entity name should be the same as the `NSManagedObject` subclass name.
 CoreStore loads entity-to-class mappings from the managed object model file, so you can assign different names for the entities and their class names.
-- **Type-safe, easy to configure observers.** You don't have to deal with the burden of setting up `NSFetchedResultsController`s and KVO.
-As an added bonus, `ListMonitor`s and `ObjectMonitor`s can have multiple observers.
-This means you can have multiple view controllers efficiently share a single resource! *(See [Observing changes and notifications](#observing-changes-and-notifications))*
-- **Clean fetching and querying API.** Fetching objects is easy, but querying for raw aggregates (min, max, etc.) and raw property values is now just as convenient. *(See [Fetching and querying](#fetching-and-querying))*
-- **Safer concurrency architecture.** CoreStore makes it hard to fall into common concurrency mistakes.
-The main `NSManagedObjectContext` is strictly read-only, while all updates are done through serial *transactions*. *(See [Saving and processing transactions](#saving-and-processing-transactions))*
-- **Efficient importing utilities.** Map your entities once with their corresponding import source (JSON for example), and importing from *transactions* becomes elegant.
-Uniquing is also done with an efficient find-and-replace algorithm. *(See [Importing data](#importing-data))*
-- **Tight design around Swift’s code elegance and type safety.** CoreStore fully utilizes Swift's community-driven language features.
 - **Full Documentation.** No magic here; all public classes, functions, properties, etc. have detailed *Apple Docs*.
 This *README* also introduces a lot of concepts and explains a lot of CoreStore's behavior.
 - **Informative (and pretty) logs.** All CoreStore and Core Data-related types now have very informative and pretty print outputs! *(See [Logging and error reporting](#logging-and-error-reporting))*
 - **Objective-C support!** Is your project transitioning from Objective-C to Swift but still can't quite fully convert some huge classes to Swift yet?
 CoreStore adjusts to the ever-increasing Swift adoption.
 While still written in pure Swift, all CoreStore types have their corresponding Objective-C-visible "bridging classes". *(See [Objective-C support](#objective-c-support))*